-- The Valencia Branch Library has a Superfund collection on the TCE pollution.
-For more information about the Valencia Branch, visit http://www.library.pima.gov/locations/VAL/.
+- The Valencia Branch Library, opens a new window has a Superfund collection on the TCE pollution.

-- The EPA offers an online resource center for this Superfund site, including fact sheets, maps, legal documents, and records of decision.
-These resources can be accessed at http://yosemite.epa.gov/r9/sfund/r9sfdocw.nsf/ViewByEPAID/AZD980737530.
+- The EPA offers an online resource center, opens a new window for this Superfund sites, including fact sheets, maps, legal documents, and records of decision.

 "Fears on TCE linger after years."
 Arizona Daily Star.
 April 19, 2003 Page B3.

 "Last TCE settlement going to plaintiffs."
 Tucson Citizen.
 June 9, 2006 Page A16.

 Davis, Tony.
 “Why PFAS chemicals are rapidly rising in Tucson groundwater.”
 Arizona Daily Star.
 June 12, 2021.

 Davis, Tony.
 “Soaring contamination causes shutdown of Tucson water treatment plant.”
 Arizona Daily Star, June 9, 2021.